What is leptospirosis?

 - Leptospira bacteria usually enter the body through skin cuts or abrasions, and occasionally through the lining of the mouth, nose, and eyes.

-- Outbreaks are usually associated with exposure to flood water contaminated with the urine from infected animals.
+- Infections are usually associated with exposure to water, soil or mud contaminated with the urine from infected animals.

 - Many different animals can harbour Leptospira bacteria in their kidneys.